Normal - A basic attack, performed by press a single attack button.

 Stuff - To beat out an opponent's attack in it's start up frames with a quicker attack of your own.
-Some games will register this as a "Counter Hit" and may reward it by giving the attack a boost to damage or hit stun.
+Many games will register this as a "Counter Hit" and may reward it by giving the attack a boost to damage or hit stun.

-Tiger Knee - The act of doing a slightly extended quarter-circle motion, similar to Sagat's original motion for Tiger Knee, rather than a standard quarter-circle motion.
+Tiger Knee/TK - The act of doing a slightly extended quarter-circle motion, similar to Sagat's original motion for Tiger Knee, rather than a standard quarter-circle motion.
 The way most fighting games will read the input is that the character will do a tiny jump just before doing the move.
 Used to do air-only moves or air-versions of moves as close to the ground as possible.

 Tick Throw - Using a quick attack at close range to force an opponent to block it, and while they're stuck in blockstun, throwing them.
 This was only really effective in older fighting games, as newer ones either make characters stuck in block animation immune to throws or allow them to escape them much easier than normally.
 Special throws aren't either affected by it as much or not at all, making it another reason for using them over normal throws for characters that have them.
 In games where you cannot throw people in blockstun, this refers to doing a poke before throwing (both normal and command throws work) once blockstun ends, hoping that they will keep blocking, expecting a blockstring, instead of a throw.